aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/textparagraph/_index.md

 ```

 Sets the amount of vertical white space that will be present after a paragraph.
-[LineSpaceSizeType](../../com.aspose.cells/linespacesizetype).
+See [LineSpaceSizeType](../../com.aspose.cells/linespacesizetype).

 **Parameters:**
 | Parameter | Type | Description |